-authorised representative which is established in

-the Union.

-2. The authorised representative shall

-perform the tasks specified in the mandate

-received from the provider.
-The mandate shall

-empower the authorised representative to carry

-out the following tasks:

-(a) keep a copy of the EU declaration of

-conformity and the technical documentation at

-the disposal of the national competent

-authorities and national authorities referred to in

-Article 63(7);

-(b) provide a national competent authority,

-upon a reasoned request, with all the

-information and documentation necessary to

-demonstrate the conformity of a high-risk AI

-system with the requirements set out in Chapter

-2 of this Title, including access to the logs

-automatically generated by the high-risk AI

-system to the extent such logs are under the

-control of the provider by virtue of a contractual

-arrangement with the user or otherwise by law;

-(c) cooperate with competent national

-authorities, upon a reasoned request, on any

-action the latter takes in relation to the high-risk

-AI system.

-Article 26

-Obligations of importers
+authorised representative which is established in the Union.
+2. The authorised representative shall perform the tasks specified in the mandate received from the provider.
+The mandate shall empower the authorised representative to carry out the following tasks: (a) keep a copy of the EU declaration of conformity and the technical documentation at the disposal of the national competent authorities and national authorities referred to in Article 63(7); (b) provide a national competent authority, provide a national competent authority, upon a upon a reasoned request, with all the reasoned request, with all the information and information and documentation necessary to documentation necessary to demonstrate the demonstrate the conformity of a high-risk AI conformity of a high-risk AI system with the system with the requirements set out in Chapter requirements set out in Chapter 2 of this Title, 2 of this Title, including access to the logs in a language which can be easily understood automatically generated by the high-risk AI by that national competent authority system to the extent such logs are under the control of the provider by virtue of a contractual arrangement with the user or otherwise by law; (c) cooperate with competent national authorities, upon a reasoned request, on any action the latter takes in relation to the high-risk AI system.
+Article 26 Obligations of importers